-The church is one of the rarest architectural masterpieces carved in the heart of the Mokattam Mountain, as it is a combination of the beauty of nature and distinctive architecture.
+The church is one of the rarest architectural masterpieces carved in the heart of Mokattam Mountain.
 It has become one of the most important tourist attractions for being the largest in Egypt, with a capacity for 20,000 people, and has 76 carved images.

-Once you enter the area of Mokattam Mountain and get close to the Abagya area, your eyes will lead you to one of the rarest architectural artifacts carved in the heart of Mokattam Mountain and one of the creative signs of the mountain.
-The high mountain blend in with the distinctive architecture in which the monastery was built, and has become a world visit site by large numbers of tourists around the world.
+Once you enter the area of Mokattam Mountain and get close to the Abagya area, your eyes will lead to one of the rarest architectural artifacts carved in the heart of Mokattam Mountain, The Tanner Monastery, one of the creative signs of the mountain.
+The high mountain blend in with the distinctive architecture in which St Simon the Tanner Monastery was built, and has become a world-visit site by large numbers of tourists around the world.

 The main Church there is named after the Virgin Mary and St Simon in commemoration of the story of opening the Mokattam Mountain in November 979 when Simon the Tanner has been chosen to complete this miracle.

 the churches of Coptic Egypt are indispensable places that have to be covered by cruise passengers that dock in the various Egyptian ports our Egypt shore excursions can take you to spend quality time in Cairo during Excursions From Sokhna port or even if you only stop in another port we can make it from Port Said shore excursions

 Mokattam mountain is facing The Citadel Of Saladin.

 Salah El Din Citadel | Citadel of Cairo